stenglein-lab/MIP_280A4_Fall_2022/exercises/mapping_exercise.md

   - Click View->Expand Document View to enlarge the alignment
   - Try playing with the visualization settings in the panels on the right of the alignment

+---
-- Some questions to consider when viewing the alignment:
+:question: **Questions to consider when viewing the alignment:**
 - What is the average coverage depth across the mitochondrial genome?
 - Is the coverage even across the mitochondrial genome?
 - Would you expect coverage to be even across the genome?
 (Recall that this data is derived from total RNA from liver tissue).
 - Are the mitochondrial genes expressed evenly?
 - Are there any variants between this snake's mitochondrial genome sequence and the boa constrictor reference sequence?
 - Is it expected that there are variants between these reads and this reference sequence?
 Explain your answer.
 - Can you distinguish true variants from sequencing errors?
 - In general, how can you distinguish true variants from sequencing errors?
 - Is it possible that reads that derive from the boa constrictor nuclear genome are mapping to this sequence?
 - How would you prevent nuclear reads from mapping to the mitochondrial genome?
 - Can you identify mapped read pairs?
+---